 class carrier-cruiser, and later through its first conventional flattop, the Kuznetzov

 .
 Unfortunately, the end of the Cold War put an end to these plans and many ships languished in port due to lack of funds.
-A more aggressive Russian foreign policy under Vladimir Putin has raised fears of a return to Cold War-levels of antagonism, and new designs for ballistic submarines as well as other ships have come into service in recent years.
-But lacking a strong economy to back it up, the scale of Russian rearmament will be limited.
+A more aggressive Russian foreign policy under Vladimir Putin has raised fears of a return to Cold War-levels of antagonism, and new designs for ballistic submarines as well as other ships such as cruise missile-armed frigates have come into service in recent years.
+But lacking a strong economy to back it up, the scale of Russian rearmament will be limited especially for its surface forces where nothing larger than a frigate has been built since the collapse of the USSR.